 These numbers do not represent all educational services workers who have lost their jobs.
 Not all workers are eligible for unemployment, including workers who did meet the threshold for hours worked during the past five quarters and undocumented immigrants.

 Educational Services jobs peaked in February.
 Layoffs began in March and continued until July.
 At their low point in July, educational services jobs were down twenty-seven percent in Portland Metro and twenty-eight percent in Oregon.
 Jobs started to return in August.
 (Table 2)

 Educational services employment follows a yearly pattern with employment numbers dropping in the summer and increasing in the fall.
 During the past four years, Educational Services employment has decreased 18 percent between May and July.
 It then increased between 25 and 29 percent between August and September.
 Some of the decrease we are seeing now can be attributed to this annual cycle.

 Demand for workers is uneven.
 Between July and August, job postings for six of the top ten Educational Services occupations were down between twelve and sixty-six percent.
 The other four were up between seven and one hundred percent from the same period last year.
 (Table 3)

 The educational services sector includes nonprofit and for-profit establishments that provide instruction and training, including schools, colleges, universities, and training centers.
 Also included are establishments what offer food and/or accommodation services to students.

 Occupations in this sector tend to be middle wage.
 Seventy-three percent of jobs in the industry pay a median wage between the 25th and 75th percentile of the regional median wage.
+(Table 5)

 Prior to the pandemic, Portland Metro’s educational services sector was expected to expand by more almost 3,900 jobs between 2017 and 2027 for a growth rate of 17 percent; faster than the overall economy.
 Growth factors included an expanding population.